TejasKarkera10/ChurnAnalysis/Readme.md

 🚀 Welcome to my Spark churn analysis project repository! 📊

 This repository contains my implementation of a churn analysis project using Apache Spark.
 Leveraging Spark's distributed computing capabilities, I've explored a telecommunications dataset to understand customer churn behavior.
+The analysis and modeling were conducted using Databricks, harnessing its powerful features for seamless data processing and machine learning tasks.

 ## Key Components